The Fiji Council of Social Services says a solution to the growing population of squatters in Fiji is for people to return to the rural areas.

 Representatives from squatter settlements across Fiji as well as government officials, church, youth and business representatives are expected to attend the meetings.

-The Director of the Fiji Council of Social Services Hassan Khan says the number squatter homes in Fiji is growing.
+The Director of the Fiji Council of Social Services Hassan Khan says the number of squatter homes in Fiji is growing.

 He says people should return to where they came from.